Our Core Methodology

 2. We work in close collaboration with the National TB Program.
 We receive all anti-TB drugs, diagnostic and physicians’ services, and hospital care from the government.
 In addition, the Indian government also provides a grant covering recurring expenses for treatment centers in India after two years of operation.
 It’s our goal to use resources that are already available and easily accessible.
 In other words, the government provides the resources, and we increase their capacity in distributing TB treatment in India’s most inaccessible slums and villages.

 3. We employ trusted community leaders.
-Our counselors and providers are employed from directly within the community where we establish a treatment center.
+Our providers and community partners are employed from directly within the community where we establish a treatment center.
 That way, the employee’s neighbors and friends feel comfortable and more likely to approach them for treatment.

-5. Well-trained corps of local counselors: We employ nearly 100 local individuals to serve as counselors for OpASHA.
-Each counselor is brought to the main office in New Delhi for two weeks of intensive training.
+5. Well-trained corps of local providers: We employ nearly 100 local individuals to serve as providers for OpASHA.
+Each provider is brought to the main office in New Delhi for two weeks of intensive training.
 After completing the training, they must pass a written and a verbal test to become eligible for employment.
-Those who pass the test are employed full time as OpASHA counselor in the community where they’re from.
-The slums where we operate are difficult to negotiate for anyone but a local, making our counselors invaluable assets to detecting new TB cases and administering treatment the local community.
-Each counselor educates patients and families about TB, including how to prevent infecting others, the importance of completing treatment to prevent MDR-TB, and decrease stigma against TB so that patients receive the necessary care and support from their families.
+Those who pass the test are employed full time as OpASHA provider in the community where they’re from.
+The slums where we operate are difficult to negotiate for anyone but a local, making our provider invaluable assets to detecting new TB cases and administering treatment the local community.
+Each provider educates patients and families about TB, including how to prevent infecting others, the importance of completing treatment to prevent MDR-TB, and decrease stigma against TB so that patients receive the necessary care and support from their families.

 6. Over-the-counter drugs: OpASHA also provides medicines to counteract some of the side-effects of TB medication and help reduce the number of missed doses due to a patient reacting poorly to the TB meds.
 Pain medications and antacids are distributed to anyone who needs them, apart from the enrolled TB patients within the local community.
 This way, the community thinks of OpASHA centers as health centers, not TB treatment centers.
 This provides camouflage and helps decrease the stigma attached to a TB center.